-- GHG emissions; GHG footprint; GHG intensity of investee companies - enterprises with subsidiaries/activities in or near biodiversity-sensitive areas when their activities have negative impacts on those areas - emissions to water caused by companies and their suppliers, as well as the impact of product use. - companies that have been party to violating the principles of the UN Global Compact or the OECD Guidelines for Multinational Enterprises - companies without a policy for monitoring compliance with the principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises, or without complaint-handling mechanisms that can address violations of those UN principles or OECD guidelines - enterprises exposed to activities and suppliers at significant risk of child labour, by geographical area or type of activity
+- GHG emissions, the GHG footprint and the GHG intensity of investee companies with the 'Climate Change' investment theme. - Enterprises with subsidiaries or activities in or near biodiversity-sensitive areas if their activities have negative impacts on those areas, via subtheme 'Environmental Stewardship: natural resources'. - Emissions to water caused by companies and their suppliers, as well as the impact of product use, via subtheme 'Environmental Stewardship; natural resources water'. - Companies that have been party to violating the principles of the UN Global Compact or the OECD Guidelines for Multinational Enterprises, via the 'Human Rights, Business Conduct, UNGC breach and Labour standards' themes. - Companies without a policy for monitoring compliance with the principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises, or without complaint-handling mechanisms that can address violations of those UN principles or OECD guidelines, via the 'Corporate Governance, Human rights, Labour standards' theme. - Enterprises exposed to activities and suppliers at significant risk of child labour, by geographical area or type of activity, via the 'Human Rights and Labour Standards' theme.